NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 ### error.query_graph.edge.predicate.not_array

-**Message:** Predicate slot value is not an array for edge
+**Message:** Predicate property value is not an array for Edge

 **Context:** identifier

-**Description:** Value of 'predicate' slot value in Query Graph must be an array data type!
+**Description:** Value of 'predicate' property value in Query Graph must be an array data type!

 ### error.query_graph.edge.predicate.empty_array

-**Message:** Predicate slot value is an empty array for edge
+**Message:** Predicate property value is an empty array for Edge

 **Context:** identifier

-**Description:** Value of 'predicate' array slot value in Query Graph must contain one or more predicates!
+**Description:** Value of 'predicate' array property value in Query Graph must contain one or more predicates!

 ### error.query_graph.edge.predicate.abstract